This article was last updated March 3, 2022.

 Each question you answered with a “yes” represents a best practice for effective listening.
 The questions where you answered “no” represent areas where you need to upgrade your skills to become a more effective listener.

-10 best practices for improving your listening skills
+Practice these 10 strategies for improving your listening skills

 The inventory above is based on the following best practices.
 Focus on implementing as many of them as possible in your business.